-A pupil with a known challenging behaviour, a medical condition which affects behaviour patterns, has special educational needs or where there is evidence or suspicion of self-inflicted harm (i.e., is a risk to themselves) may be the subject of a Behaviour Management Plan.
+A pupil with a known challenging behaviour, a medical condition which affects behaviour patterns, has special educational needs or where there is evidence or suspicion of self-inflicted harm (i.e., is a risk to themselves) may be the require a co-regulation plan and individual risk assessment.
 This Plan sets out specific ways in which the behaviour is controlled whilst on school premises and during any off-site visit.
 It may also include details on managing the pupil's behaviour whilst travelling to school on organised home-school transport.